Previous 60-80 of 119 Next

 Close Link

 ReadWorks provides a free, research-based, and Common Core-aligned reading comprehension curriculum.
 Click Explore Content from the top menu to search through hundreds of lesson plans organized by grade level, topic, or titles.
 Register to download materials and save lessons to your folder.
 (A valid email and password is required).
 Be sure to start with the Teacher Guide to see all the many features ReadWorks offers about using and teaching the provided lessons and differentiation.
 For a quick start, click Explore Content then select options from the left menu: Text Options - Reading Passages, Aritcle a Day, and Paired Text, Curriculum Support, Grade, Topic, Text Types - Nonfiction, Fiction, or Poetry, and Lexile.
 There are thousands of reading passages along with question sets to support learning activities for grades K-12.
 Each selection contains the text with audio, a vocabulary link, and a questions set.
 In the left margin, you will find related resources such as standards and related materials.
+Teachers can create classes to assign reading and track assessments (which are automatically graded).
+After signing up with email, click on Admin from the top menu and create a class.
+Students join the class by using a code and their Google account.
+No Google account?
+No problem.
+Create a roster and provide the class code to students.
+Easily create assignments for the whole class, or individuals as a way to differentiate.
+This is a perfect tool to use for remote (or distance) teaching and learning!

-tag(s): characterization (18), context clues (5), figurative language (15), guided reading (33), main idea (8), parts of speech (40), plot (11), point of view (8), reading comprehension (147), reading strategies (101), sequencing (17), Teacher Utilities (159), themes (11), vocabulary (238)
+tag(s): characterization (19), context clues (5), figurative language (17), guided reading (33), main idea (8), parts of speech (39), plot (15), point of view (8), reading comprehension (149), reading strategies (96), sequencing (17), Teacher Utilities (198), themes (16), vocabulary (238)

 In the Classroom

 Show students how to sign up and log in to ReadWorks using a projector or interactive whiteboard.
 Complete a sample assignment together.
 Use ReadWorks in blended learning or flipped classrooms leaving class time for asking questions and clarifying.
 Post the link on your website and consider assigning the Article-A-Day for at home reading.
 Rotate the subjects weekly and discuss the topic the next day in class.
-Consider using a back channel tool such as GoSoapBox, reviewed here, for the discussion, so even your quiet and shy students feel comfortable participating, and you can get analytics after the discussion.
+Consider using a back-channel tool such as GoSoapBox, for the discussion, so even your quiet and shy students feel comfortable participating, and you can get analytics after the discussion.
 Teachers of all subjects, but especially science and social studies, can find topics for students to read for their subject.
 Then challenge students to research the topic further.
 Differentiation can be accomplished easily by assigning to individual students, or you can create multiple classes, which would actually be small groups, who read at the same level or have the same topic interest.
+Once the students are familiar with the site use Nearpod, reviewed here to assign reading to groups at the same reading level.
+Older students, once they know their reading level, can their select reading.
+Check these to make sure students include all types of reading, and that they are challenging themselves.
+After several selections, ask older students to choose the topic they were most interested in, find resources to learn more about the topic, then extend their learning by presenting their findings using a multimedia tool such as (click on the tool name to access the review): Canva Infographic Maker, "Marq (Lucidpress), "Powtoon", or "Adobe Express Video Maker.

 This resource requires PDF reader software like Adobe Acrobat.